The Hague Transavia Grand Slam | 15 - 20 juillet 2014

 Beach Volleyball - Lausanne, Switzerland, January 22, 2014 – The FIVB Beach Volleyball World Tour will once again be the centrepiece of the international beach volleyball calendar in 2014. ...
 Read full news

-The Netherlands to host unique FIVB Beach Volleyball Grand Slam
+Netherlands to host multi-city FIVB Beach Volleyball Grand Slam

 In 2015, the Netherlands will host the FIVB Beach Volleyball World Championships at multiple cities within the country but with the main venue being The Hague.
-This year’s FIVB The Hague Grand Slam is also planned for multiple venues in different cities with the final sites within the Netherlands still to be announced but with the Hague as the primary site.
+This year’s FIVB Transavia Grand Slam will act as a prelude to next year’s FIVB World Championships.

-This year’s FIVB The Hague Grand Slam will be seventh Grand Slam of the 2014 season and fifth in a string of seven FIVB Grand Slams to be held over an eight-week window.
-The seven consecutive FIVB Grand Slam events start in Moscow, Russia (June 10-15) and ends in Klagenfurt, Austria (July 29 to August 3).
+This year’s FIVB Transavia Grand Slam will be seventh Grand Slam of the 2014 season and the fifth in a string of seven FIVB Grand Slams to be held over an eight-week window.
+The seven consecutive FIVB Grand Slam events start in Moscow, Russia (June 11-15) and ends in Klagenfurt, Austria (July 29-August 3).

-After four FIVB World Tour women’s events held in Netherlands, Brazil leads the medal parade with eight total medals followed by the USA with two and with one women’s medal each in The Hague are China and Germany.
+And after four FIVB World Tour women’s events held in the Netherlands, Brazil leads the medal parade with eight total medals followed by the USA with two and with one women’s medal each in The Hague are China and Germany.

-The men's competition of the 2013 FIVB The Hague Grand Slam was won by Brazil’s new team of Pedro Salgado/Bruno Oscar Schmidt while another new Brazilian duo of Talita Antunes/Taiana Lima took the title in the women's.
+The men’s champions at the 2013 FIVB The Hague Grand Slam was Brazil’s new team of Pedro Salgado/Bruno Oscar Schmidt.
+Winning last year’s women’s gold medal in The Hague was another new Brazilian duo of Talita Antunes/Taiana Lima.

-The Hague is the seat of government in the Netherlands and is the capital city of the province of South Holland.
-With a population of just over 500,000 and more than one million inhabitants including the suburbs, it is the third largest city of the Netherlands, after Amsterdam and Rotterdam.
-The Hague is located in the west of the Netherlands and is the seat of the Dutch government and parliament, the Supreme Court and the Council of State.
-But the city is not the capital of the Netherlands which constitutionally is Amsterdam.
-Most foreign embassies in the Netherlands and 150 international organisations are located in the city.
+The Hague is the seat of government in the Netherlands and the capital city of the province of South Holland.
+With a population just over 500,000 and more than one million inhabitants including the suburbs, it is the third largest city of the Netherlands, after Amsterdam and Rotterdam.
+The Hague is located in the west of the Netherlands and is the seat of the Dutch government and parliament, the Supreme Court and the Council of State, but the city is not the capital of the Netherlands which constitutionally is Amsterdam.
+Most foreign embassies in the Netherlands and 150 international organizations are located in the city.